rageworx/librawprocessor/README.md

 * Nothing now, bug fix if found.

 ### Latest update ###
-* Version marked as 0.9.35.110
+* Version marked as 0.9.36.115
+* Fixed some issues
+  1. Tone mapping divide & multiply fixed different range.

+### Previous updates ###
 * Supporting 2 different methods of Hight Dynamic Range tone mapping with this methods:
   1. bool AdjustToneMapping();

-### Previous updates ###
 * Now supporting openmp, compiler may need support this.
 * Added ReverseAuto();
 * Fixed a bug in resize to same image.